Vibha Galhotra

-Vibha Galhotra, born 1978 is an Indian conceptual artist based in New Delhi.
-Her work includes large-scale installations, sculptures, drawings, films that explore themes of ecological and environmental concerns.
-Her works address the shifting topography of the world under the impact of globalization and growth.
-She sees herself as being part of the restructuring of culture, society and geography – of New Delhi, and the world.
+Vibha Galhotra(born 1978) is an Indian conceptual artist based in New Delhi.
+Her work includes large-scale installations, sculptures, drawings, and films that explore themes of ecological and environmental concerns.
+Her works address the shifting topography of the world under the impact of globalisation and growth.
+She sees herself as being part of the restructuring of culture, society and geography of New Delhi, and the world.

 Early life and education

 Vibha Galhotra was born in Kaithal, Haryana in 1978.
 In 1999 she completed Bachelor in Fine Arts from the Government College of Arts, Chandigarh.
 In 2002 she completed her Master in Fine arts from Kala Bhavan in Santiniketan.
 She currently lives in New Delhi.

 Career

 Galhotra is a conceptual artist.
 According to Art in America, Galhotra's work is concerned with urban development, global concerns and ecological issues.
 The Hindu has called her work about environmental issues "sharp and cutting."
 One of her "trademark" artistic conventions is the use of ghungroos.